Cloud Infrastructure Migration for Onset

-Onset’s InTemp system was widely adopted by the medical industry and revolutionized the way vaccine data was collected and stored.
+Onset’s InTemp system has been widely adopted by the many industries and has revolutionized the way environmental data was collected and stored.
 The product scaled rapidly, and the addition of hundreds of thousands of new users meant InTemp quickly outgrew its data warehousing structure.
 Constant user connection and continually larger data requests made retrieving reports slow and costly, so Onset teamed up with AndPlus to update their legacy data structure for faster access and lower storage costs without disrupting their existing users.

 To achieve a more flexible and reliable cloud service for data warehousing, AndPlus advised a data transfer project from Amazon Redshift to Snowflake, a cloud warehouse built on a similar AWS infrastructure, for a number of cost and flexibility reasons.
 Amazon Redshift does not allow a user to scale CPU separately from storage, so upgrades and changes are not adaptable or customizable to a use case.
 With Snowflake, however, users can scale CPU separately from storage, meaning the services Onset paid for could be tailored specifically to the InTemp project’s needs.
 Snowflake also offered in-house maintenance, as well as more accurate recording.

 Onset’s transformation roadmap implemented a microservice architecture, in which a single application is composed of many loosely coupled and independently deployable smaller services.
 Essentially, data was slowly transferred between Redshift and Snowflake over a period of time, rather than all at once.
 This is especially important for vaccines: uninterrupted temperature data is key for safe delivery, so the change between data warehouses could not shut down the app, even for a few minutes.